Skip to Content

 • Exercise for 30 minutes most days of the week

-If you would like a free heart healthy cookbook, call us at (813) 634-0172.
+If you would like a free heart-healthy cookbook, call us at (813) 634-0172.

 Heart attack treatment

-Our catheterization services are offered next to our emergency room (ER) to streamline treatment for patients coming to the hospital with heart attack symptoms.
-We also promote the importance of early heart attack care.
-In fact, our emergency department personnel are prepared 24/7.
-They are highly trained to treat patients experiencing heart attacks and other cardiac emergencies.
+Our catheterization services are offered next to our emergency room (ER) to streamline treatment for individuals coming to the hospital with heart attack symptoms.

 If you believe someone is having a heart attack, immediately call 911.